Open-Markets-Initiative/wireshark-lua/README.md

 # Development

 This repository is source generated.
-The dissector scripts are source generated...as are the words you are reading right now.
+The posted dissector scripts are source generated...as are the words you are reading right now.
 Updates are greatly appreciated; however, source generation requires a slighty different workflow.
 The recommended process is to post a copied script with suggested edits and explanation.
-If the changes are applicable to some or all protocols, we will update the generator and regenerate.
+If the changes are applicable to some or all protocols, we will update the model and regenerate.

 Note: the existing model is still in beta and subject to rapid development.

 Please report any dissection errors as issues.
 Include a small note on the protocol and version, what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.

 # Disclaimer